MattiaRag/timemaproject/markdowns/part_3.md

 ## Infer the ancestral state reconstruction

-A [script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/ASR.R) in R can be used.
+A [R script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/Rscripts/part_3.R) in R can be used,

 ---